NEWS

 PengMAS FEB UNAIR IN LUMAJANG

-FEB UNAIR encourages the economic independence of the Kankanan village through the ORMAWA Kandangan Glora PPK program
+FEB UNAIR encourages economic independence in Kandangan Village through the PPK ORMAWA Kandangan Glora program

-The opening of the event was marked by a traditional dance performance by the Kandangan dance studio, followed by remarks from various parties present.
-In the framework of the 63rd Anniversary of FEB Airlangga University, the faculty also provided synergy donations to the country to the Primary School Principal in Kandangan Village.
-After the series of events at the Village Hall, the guests moved towards the location of the Village -Owned Enterprise (BUMDes) to inaugurate the opening of BUMDes, which was marked by cutting the ribbon by the Dean of FEB Unair.
-The event continued with tasting various local products and watching the demo processing of coffee and milk.
+The opening ceremony was marked by a traditional dance performance by the Kandangan Dance Studio, followed by remarks from various attendees.
+In commemoration of the 63rd Anniversary of FEB UNAIR, the faculty also presented a Synergy for the Nation Donation to an Elementary School Principal in Kandangan Village.
+After the series of events at the Village Hall, the guests proceeded to the Village-Owned Enterprise (BUMDes) location to officially open the BUMDes, marked by a ribbon-cutting ceremony by the Dean of FEB UNAIR.
+The event continued with tastings of various local products and watching demonstrations of coffee and milk processing.

-The Ormawa Kandangan Gelora PPK program focuses on the formation of BUMDes and the reactivation of local commodities such as coffee, cardamom and Etawa goat's milk.
-The aim is to increase the selling value of local commodities in Kandangan Village through processing assistance, grants of coffee grinding equipment, as well as training in processing coffee and milk into yoghurt.
-Apart from that, this program also provides training to improve the skills of village residents, including training in bookkeeping, administration, e-commerce, as well as assistance with halal certification.
+The Kandangan Gelora Student Organization (Ormawa) PPK program focuses on the establishment of a Village-Owned Enterprise (BUMDes) and the reactivation of local commodities such as coffee, cardamom, and Etawa goat's milk.
+The goal is to increase the market value of Kandangan Village's local commodities through processing assistance, coffee grinder grants, and training in processing coffee and milk into yogurt.
+Furthermore, the program provides skills development training for villagers, including bookkeeping, administration, e-commerce, and halal certification assistance.

-This program provides students with direct experience in applying the knowledge and skills learned on campus to real situations.
-Students not only learn about BUMDes management and commodity processing, but also understand the challenges and solutions in local economic development.
-Their involvement also supports the development of soft skills such as leadership, teamwork and effective communication.
-In addition, students gain valuable experience in planning, implementing, and evaluating projects, which becomes an important asset in the professional world.
+This program provides students with hands-on experience applying the knowledge and skills they learn on campus to real-world situations.
+Students not only learn about village-owned enterprise (BUMDes) management and commodity processing, but also understand the challenges and solutions in local economic development.
+Their involvement also supports the development of soft skills such as leadership, teamwork, and effective communication.
+Furthermore, students gain valuable experience in project planning, implementation, and evaluation, which are crucial assets in the professional world.

-PPK Ormawa Kandangan Gelora is also in line with several points in the Sustainable Development Goals (SDGs), especially SDG 8 which is related to Decent Work and Economic Growth, as well as SDG 12 which focuses on Responsible Consumption and Production.
-By establishing BUMDes and increasing the selling value of local commodities, this program supports the creation of new jobs and improves the quality of life of the community through inclusive economic growth.
-Training on local commodity processing and halal certification assistance supports sustainable and responsible production practices, as well as increasing awareness of the importance of efficient resource management.
+The PPK Ormawa Kandangan Gelora program also aligns with several points in the Sustainable Development Goals (SDGs), particularly SDG 8, which relates to Decent Work and Economic Growth, and SDG 12, which focuses on Responsible Consumption and Production.
+By establishing a Village-Owned Enterprise (BUMDes) and increasing the selling value of local commodities, this program supports the creation of new jobs and improves the community's quality of life through inclusive economic growth.
+Training in local commodity processing and halal certification assistance support sustainable and responsible production practices, as well as raising awareness of the importance of efficient resource management.

-PPK Ormawa Kandangan Gelora is not just a community service initiative, but also a strategic step in encouraging village economic empowerment through the development of BUMDes and local commodities.
-This program provides direct benefits for society and students, strengthens the link between theory and practice, and creates a positive impact that supports global sustainable development goals.
-FEB UNAIR's active involvement in this program shows their commitment to local development and sustainable human resource development.
+The PPK Ormawa Kandangan Gelora program is not just a community service initiative, but also a strategic step in encouraging village economic empowerment through the development of Village-Owned Enterprises (BUMDes) and local commodities.
+This program provides direct benefits to the community and students, strengthens the link between theory and practice, and creates a positive impact that supports global sustainable development goals.
+FEB UNAIR's active involvement in this program demonstrates its commitment to local development and sustainable human resource development.